How to Sleep with Back Pain

 How can I relieve back pain during pregnancy while sleeping?

 Try to find a comfortable sleep position that supports the spine.
-Consider using pillows to support your back, hips and knees.
+Consider using pillows to support your back, hips, and knees.
 Opting for a firm mattress and utilizing pregnancy pillows can help maintain proper alignment and ease pressure on the lower back.

 Can sleeping on your stomach cause back pain?

 Yes, sleeping on your stomach can lead to back pain.
-This position can strain the neck and lower back due to the unnatural spinal alignment.
+This position can strain the neck and lower back due to the unnatural spine alignment.
 Choosing alternative sleep positions that provide better support and alignment for the spine is advisable.

 Does sleeping on the floor help with back pain?